Ashutosh-Londhe/portable-parallel-examples/README.md

 💡 Notes
- o Subdirectories marked with _c show Fortran-to-C bindings, allowing Fortran programs to interface with CUDA, HIP, and SYCL implementations. o Examples are educational: they illustrate patterns for parallel programming and portability, not full production-ready applications.
+ - Subdirectories marked with _c show Fortran-to-C bindings, allowing Fortran programs to interface with CUDA, HIP, and SYCL implementations.
+ - Examples are educational: they illustrate patterns for parallel programming and portability, not full production-ready applications.

 📌 Recommended Workflow
- o Choose the target GPU backend (cuda, hip, or sycl). o Study the example code to understand memory allocation, kernel launches, and parallel patterns. o Modify or extend the examples to experiment with your own algorithms or Fortran–C bindings.
+ - Choose the target GPU backend (cuda, hip, or sycl).
+ - Study the example code to understand memory allocation, kernel launches, and parallel patterns.
+ - Modify or extend the examples to experiment with your own algorithms or Fortran–C bindings.

 ✨ Quick Tips